Isabella

 And Isabella Andreini was a great, famous and cherished actress, cultivated and a poet of considerable talent, and also quite daring on stage.

 Gossip says that several times she took out or ripped her clothes on stage.
-Always motivated by the script, though.
+Always motivated by the script, I can figure.

 Maurice Sand - Isabella (year 1600)